Trigonometric Identities

 What Trigonometric Identities We Must Know?

 All trig identities are used in solving the problems.
-The main trigonometric identities are Pythagorean identities, reciprocal identities, sum and difference identities, double angle and half-angle identities.
+The main trigonometric identities are Pythagorean identities, reciprocal identities, sum and difference identities, and double angle and half-angle identities.
 For the non-right-angled triangles, we will have to use the sine rule and the cosine rule.

 What are Eight Fundamental Trigonometric Identities?